 - Facebook group for preparation and follow up

-I prefer longer retreats for the immersion and also to be able to show participants the best of Iceland, my original home country, or Switzerland, my chosen home country.
+I prefer longer retreats for the immersion and also to be able to show participants the best of Iceland, my original home country, or Switzerland, where I now live.
 On my retreats I have a mixture of formal and informal masterminds where half the time is formal where you sit down and are in the hot seat.
 And half the time it’s informal as we are travelling and exploring a place where you have most likely not been before.
 The magic of informal masterminding is that you are constantly in thinking and talking about your business while at the same time you are enjoying nature and reflecting on the formal masterminding.
 Informal masterminding only works well on longer retreats and that is the reason why I prefer to have my retreats 6 days.

 - 10-12 months with 6-18 people per group

 - Bi-weekly calls with bi-weekly or monthly hot seats

 - Facebook group with all groups in the same program